-Dos and Don'ts of British Wedding Style, as Seen on Royals
+Dos and Don'ts of British Elite Wedding Style, According to Royals

 Samir Hussein/Samir Hussein/WireImage

 What does one wear to a British wedding?
 More importantly, what does one wear to high-society nuptials with royals in attendance?
-Meghan Markleand Prince Harry's fete is only mere days away, after all.
+Princess Eugenie and Jack Brooksbank's wedding is happening on Friday and the guests are surely finalizing their outfits for the big day, a hard task given the somewhat strict dress code when it comes to royal fetes.

-There is certain etiquette when it comes to dressing for such a traditional affair; however, let's keep in mind that the former Suits actress is not a royal, and some of her personal traditions and preferences could be factored into the ceremony.
-Even though it may be a less public celebration that the Duchess of Cambridge's wedding to Prince William, there will be some dos and don'ts that the couple's 600 guests should abide by.
+There is certain etiquette when it comes to dressing for such a traditional affair; just look at how Meghan Markle and Prince Harry's May wedding was sartorially examined, turning into one of the biggest fashion events of the year.
+And while the former Suits actress is not a royal, she is helping to modernize the monarchy and some of the guests at her big day proved that.

+So Eugenie (who is the youngest daughter of Prince Andrew and Sarah Ferguson) and her Casamigos ambassador beau's wedding will surely not be as major of a public event as Megan and Marry or the Duchess of Cambridge's wedding to Prince William, there will be some dos and don'ts that the couple's guests should abide by if they don't want to earn side-eye from Queen Elizabeth II during their Oct.
+12 nuptials.

 For style inspiration, one must only look to the outfits current royals and British socialites have worn to other high-profile, British nuptials.
 Going through their wedding wardrobe gives us a style guide of what you should do…instead of the not-so-stellar things we've seen other VIPs wear.
 Keep scrolling for the dos and don'ts of British wedding attire, according to the royal family.